 Once you’ve decided to buy Royal Mail shares, the final step is to enter the amount you want to buy and click the order confirmation button.
 Even if you’re looking to buy Royal Mail shares for the long-haul, there are ways to optimise your trade entry point, as explained in this article on the best time to trade.

 After trading, be sure to check your positions.
 Even experienced traders make ‘fat finger’ errors which are best corrected before price moves too far.

-The length of time you expect to hold your Royal Mail shares will determine whether it’s more cost-effective to buy the shares outright or in Contract for Difference (CFD) form.
+The length of time you expect to hold your Royal Mail shares will determine whether it’s more cost-effective to buy/sell the shares outright or in Contract for Difference (CFD) form.
 This research report on the pros and cons of CFD vs Share Dealing goes into that in more detail.
 If you intend to hold your investment for months and years rather than days or weeks, then buying Royal Mail shares outright will help you avoid overnight financing charges, which can stack up in the long-run.

 Competition between online brokers is fierce, which has led to the costs associated with share dealing being driven down.
 It’s still important to make sure you’re familiar with the T&Cs so that you don’t rack up administrative charges that you could otherwise avoid.
 Fees to watch out for include:

 - Payment processing charges — Most brokers don’t charge on deposits, but some do apply a fee on cash withdrawals.

 - Third-party fees — These might apply if you choose a particular payment method.
 They don’t go to the broker but do need to be factored in.

 - Commissions — Few online brokers charge a separate dealing commission when buying shares, but it is something to double-check.

 - Bid-offer spread — Instead of charging commission, most brokers make their money on the bid-offer spread, which is the difference between buying and selling prices.
 This does make price comparison easier to do and you’ll note some brokers have tighter spreads than others.